STRIDES/NIHCloudLabAWS/README.md

 There is some strategy to managing storage costs as well.
 When you have spun up a VM, you have already paid for the storage on the VM since you are paying for the size of the disk, whereas S3 storage is charged based on how much data you put in S3.
 This is something to think about when copying results files back to S3 for example.
 If they are not files you will need later, then leave them on the VM's EBS and save your money on more important data to put in S3.
 If the data is important though, either create a disk image as a backup, or copy it to s3, or both!

 ## **Launch a SageMaker Notebook** <a name="SAG"></a>
 Let's begin with running a SageMaker notebook.
 Notebooks are ideal for certain problems, particularly when doing a tutorial because you can mix code with instructions.
 They are also great for exploring your data or workflow one portion at a time, since the code gets broken up into little chunks that you can run one by one, which lends itself very well to most ML/AI problems.
-The notebook we are going to run is inside this repo, but we are going to launch a Sagemaker instance and then copy the notebook into AWS programatically.
+The notebook we are going to run is inside this repo, but we are going to launch a SageMaker instance and then copy the notebook into AWS programatically.

 To begin, go to `Services > Machine Learning > Amazon SageMaker`.
 Once on the landing page, you should see a menu bar on the left side of the page.
 Click `Notebook` and then `Notebook instances`.
 Now click the orange colored `Create notebook instance`.
 Give your instance a globally unique name.
 Under `Notebook instance type` choose a machine type.
 You can find the full list of instance types [here](https://aws.amazon.com/ec2/instance-types/).
 Fortunately not all machines are available with SageMaker, so we only have to choose from a few.
 You can figure out how much your notebook will cost to run using the pricing calculator [here](https://aws.amazon.com/ec2/pricing/on-demand/) based on your machine type.
 As long as the notebook is running (and not stopped) you will be charged per second of use.
 Leave all other values as default for now.
 Click `Create notebook instance`.
 It should take about 10 minutes to spin up, so go brew some coffee and come back.
 Once the status changes from `Pending` to `InService` then you can connect.